9 Types of Hawks in North Carolina

 Different species of hawks differ in size, shape, coloring, and behavior.
 Some live in woodlands, while others prefer open fields and wetlands.

-In this article, we will explore different types of hawks in North Carolina, so you can better identify them when walking or birdwatching.
+In this article, we will explore different types of hawks in North Carolina so you can better identify them when walking or birdwatching.

-1. Red-Tailed Hawks
+1. Red-Tailed Hawk

 To start our list of the various types of hawks, Red-tailed hawks (Buteo jamaicensis) are one of North America’s most commonly seen birds.
-They can be found in various habitats, from wooded and grasslands to open farmlands and urban areas.
-These hawks prefer to eat small mammals such as mice or squirrels, though they will occasionally feed on reptiles and small birds.
+They can be found in multiple habitats, from wooded and grasslands to open farmlands and urban areas.
+These hawks prefer to eat small mammals such as mice or squirrels, though they occasionally feed on reptiles and small birds.

 2. Cooper’s Hawk

-Cooper’s Hawks are also well known for their “flight screaming” vocalizations which can be heard during courtship season or when trying to claim territory from another bird.
+Cooper’s Hawks are also well known for their “flight screaming” vocalizations, which can be heard during courtship season or when trying to claim territory from another bird.
 Cooper’s Hawks hunt by waiting until they spot their prey and then swooping down on them at incredible speed with lightning-fast dives, although they will also use tree perches during the search process.
 The diet of these types of hawks in North Carolina consists mainly of birds, large insects, small mammals, and reptiles such as squirrels and lizards.
 Some also consider them a nuisance due to their habit of preying upon songbirds.

 3. Broad-Winged Hawk

-Their mating ritual includes aerial acrobatics accompanied by drastic calls, creating an interesting show for those lucky enough to observe.
+Their mating ritual includes aerial acrobatics accompanied by drastic calls, creating an interesting show for those lucky to observe.
 These specific types of hawks in North Carolina migrate in large flocks known as “kettles” during their late summer departures.
 They head south through parts of Eastern North America down to Central South America instead of crossing the sea as many other raptors do.

 4. Northern Harrier